smshirish/ansibleforbeginners_coursera/devcontainer_shirish/.devcontainer/readme.md

 - Start podman
 - launch VS Code workspace and open folder /workspace/ansibleforbeginners_coursera
-- Start ansible host
+- The VS code DEV container is the ansible host.
+This is where Ansible commands will be run from
-- launch ansible target
+- Now launch ansible target -> A container inside podman needs to be launched.

 ### Ansible target commands